jimthompson5802/model-stacking-workbench/README.md

 an overall prediction.
 Generally speaking the combination of predictions lead to a better performing model.

-This version of the workbench supports supports using model algorithms from scikit-learn for classification problems.
-Future releases expand to handle regression problems and incorporate algorithms from other Python packages, such as xgboost, TensorFlow, and R.
+This version of the workbench supports supports using model algorithms from scikit-learn and xgboost for regression and classification problems.
+Future releases expand to handle regression problems and incorporate algorithms from other Python packages, such as TensorFlow, and R.

 See [project wiki](https://github.com/jimthompson5802/model-stacking-workbench/wiki)
 for additional details.